solnex/damn-vulnerable-defi-foundry/README.md

 You don’t have any DVT tokens.
 But in the upcoming round, you must claim most rewards for yourself.

 By the way, rumours say a new pool has just launched.
 Isn’t it offering flash loans of DVT tokens?

+## Challenge #6 - Selfie
+A new cool lending pool has launched!
+It’s now offering flash loans of DVT tokens.
+It even includes a fancy governance mechanism to control it.

+What could go wrong, right ?

+You start with no DVT tokens in balance, and the pool has 1.5 million.
+Your goal is to take them all.